SmartyNotchy/FCP-Docs/docs/source/spells.rst

    Respect people's pronouns!
 If it is easier to use pronouns in a message

-   (i.e. "You make Pilliam confused, causing him to...")
+   i.e. "You make Pilliam confused, causing him to..."

    ALWAYS use they/them pronouns

-   (i.e. "You make Pilliam confused, causing them to...").
+   i.e. "You make Pilliam confused, causing them to..."

    This avoids having to manually checking each student's gender and changing the string accordingly, and ALSO avoids any potential issues with misgendering people.